Catterized010/Scannerz/README.md

 Parsed metadata includes prompts, negative prompts, generation parameters, models, and LoRAs, where the required information is available.

 How it works
-Open scannerz in your browser.
+Open Scannerz in your browser.
-Drag and drop your AI-generated images into the application. scannerz reads available PNG metadata directly in the browser.
+Drag and drop your AI-generated images into the application.
+Scannerz reads available PNG metadata directly in the browser.
 Metadata is parsed into prompts, tags, models, LoRAs, and generation parameters.
 Browse your images in a searchable grid.
 Click an image to open its detailed metadata panel.